Dog Vision vs. Human Vision for Toy Selection

 Using a Knowledge of Dog Vision to Create High Visibility Toys

 Blue and yellow are the two true colours for a typical dog’s vision.
-To create a special high visibility toy, we combined those with high contrast white and black in a spiral tug for senior Oli and his young sidekick Humphrey.
-This combination is my new version of doggy “high vis” for maximum colour and contrast, as shown in the side-by-side simulation below.
+To create a special high visibility dog toy, we combined those colours with high contrast white and black in a spiral tug for senior Oli and his young sidekick Humphrey.
+This combination is my new version of doggy “high vis” for colour and contrast.
+Curious?
+Check out the side-by-side simulation with our high visibility dog toy below.

 Does Dog Toy Colour Really Matter?